AdobeDocs/experience-manager-assets-essentials.sv-SE/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Lagringsanvändning**: Lagringsanvändningen, i byte, för Assets Essentials-miljön som representeras med ett stapeldiagram, beroende på användbarheten.
+* **Lagringsanvändning**: Lagringsanvändningen, i byte, för Assets Essentials-miljön som representeras av ett stapeldiagram.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->